 1. Test your equipment before you leave home.

 Before embarking on any camping trip, make sure you learn the ropes on how to put up your tent.
-This simple tip will save you time in figuring out when you arrive, making it quicker when you get to your destination.
+This simple tip will save you time in figuring out when you arrive at the campsite, making it quicker when you get to your destination.
 You can also make sure there are no faults or damage, taking the drama out of your set-up.

 Also make sure you check any electronics, lighting equipment and airbeds at the same time.